-What happens when the oil runs out?Posted on: 20 October 2010 by Michael Wale
+What happens when the oil runs out?Posted by Michael Wale

 We are over reliant on fossil fuels, particularly oil.
 The black stuff is at the heart of our industry and our way of and the economy is inexorably tied to its availability.